 - The Child as a Witness – Under certain circumstances, the child at issue may be called upon as a witness to testify about the alienation.
 As a general rule, parents, attorneys, and courts are all in agreement that having a child testify in family court is an absolute last resort.
 A child should not be called to sit in a courtroom testifying about the faults of their parents with said parents staring up at them from counsel table.
 The child’s age, maturity, and other factors will determine what he or she can and should testify to in court or even be interviewed in child custody mediation; and a skilled family law attorney can develop an appropriate strategy.

-Even if I Prove Alienation is Occurring, Can Parental Alienation Be Fixed [Reversed]?
+Can Parental Alienation Be Fixed [Reversed]?

 Every case is unique, but there are options for trying to undo the damage caused by an alienating parent.
 A reunification therapist or counselor may be appointed to help repair the relationship, or the court may modify the previous custody order to limit the alienating parent’s ability to engage in such behaviors moving forward.
 The right attorney can guide you through these and other ways to work towards a resolution for your child.